Incremental Class Learning using Variational Autoencoders with Similarity Learning: Results and Discussion

 We observe some interesting differences between iCaRL and our method.
-Our approach is better than iCaRL overall in terms of overall knowledge retention, but iCaRL is better in learning new classes.
-Overall, $\Omega_{all}$ shows our approach is better on average mAP@R across all learnt classes.
-This further supports that we are not required to have images as exemplars to represent previously learnt classes to preserve previous knowledge's embedding space.
-We can represent images in the form of a representation that can be passed through intermediate layers and get similar or better performance compared to iCaRL.
+Our approach is better than iCaRL overall in terms of overall knowledge retention, but iCaRL is better at learning new classes.
+Overall, $\Omega_{all}$ shows our approach has better on average mAP@R across all learnt classes.
+This further supports that we are not required to have images as exemplars to represent previously learnt classes to preserve previous knowledge's embedding spaces.
+We can represent images in the form of a representation that can be passed through intermediate layers and get similar or better performance than iCaRL.
 However, we can observe through the CIFAR10 results that simple VAEs might not represent detailed images on more complicated datasets.

-Finally, in Table \ref{inc_test} we see that angular loss retains the most base knowledge followed by the contrastive, triplet, and center loss as shown by $\Omega_{base}$ value.
-Again we note that loss functions with correct mining perform similar to each other in contrast to previous results~\cite{9311580}.
+Finally, in Table~\ref{inc_test}, we see that Angular loss retains the most base knowledge followed by the Contrastive, Triplet, and Center loss as shown by $\Omega_{base}$ value.
+Again we note that loss functions with correct mining perform similarly to each other in contrast to previous results~\cite{9311580}.
 This reinforces the importance of good miners for similarity learning loss functions.

-In the following section we explore if these outcomes might be attributable to the network architecture rather than the methods and losses.
+In the following Section, we explore if these results might be attributable to the network architecture rather than the methods and losses.